henrik42/solo/README.md

     document.write('<script src="out/assets/goog/deps.js"></script>');
     document.write('<script src="out/assets/cljs_deps.js"></script>');
     document.write('<script>if (typeof goog == "undefined")
-      console.warn("ClojureScript could not load :main, did you forget to specify :asset-path?");</script>');
+      console.warn("ClojureScript could not load :main, did you forget to specify :asset-path?");
+      </script>');
     document.write('<script>goog.require("process.env");</script>');
     document.write('<script>goog.require("solo.spa");</script>');

-It's a _loader_ script that will pull in all libraries that CLJS and `solo.spa` depend on and in the end it will _load_ (i.e. `require`) namespace `solo.spa` (cf. `:main solo.spa`) -- it's __not__ a function call that "starts your program", it is just the "loading of your namespace" that has to start-up whatever you want to have started.
+It's a _loader_ script that will pull in all libraries that CLJS and `solo.spa` depend on and in the end it will _load_ (i.e. `require`) namespace `solo.spa` (cf. `:compiler {:main solo.spa`) -- it's __not__ a function call that "starts your program", it is just the "loading of your namespace" that has to start-up whatever you want to have started.

 Note that the _loader_ uses `document.write` (so it really __writes__ `script` __elements__ into the hosting HTML page while it is loading)